vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

 #### Borders

 - `$vp-c-border`: Border color for interactive components.
 For example this should be used for a button outline.
+- `$vp-c-divider`: Color for separators, used to divide sections within the same components, such as having separator on "h2" heading.

+By default, the theme automatically generates the following colors based on the `$vp-c-border`, but you can still customize them:

 - `$vp-c-border-hard`: Darker border colors, which is used for "hard" borders closed to text, such as table and kbd.
-- `$vp-c-divider`: Color for separators, used to divide sections within the same components, such as having separator on "h2" heading.

 #### Controls